CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### TEP VLAN, Edge Virtual Uplinks and Bare-Metal Subnets Advertisement into BGP

-As we already know, ESXi hypervisors builds layer 2 oaverlay tunnels to send Geneve encapsulated traffic over the layer 3 underlay.
-For that, the undelaying IP fabric must be aware about how to reach each TEP, Edge upilnk and BM server in the network.
+As we already know, ESXi hypervisors builds layer 2 overlay tunnels to send Geneve encapsulated traffic over the layer 3 underlay.
+For that, the undelaying IP fabric must be aware about how to reach each TEP, Edge uplink and BM server in the network.
 In addition, NSX edge must know the underlay subnets (BM).
-This is done by advertising the local Overlay TEP VLANs, Edge uplinks and BM sbunets we created earlier into BGP.
+This is done by advertising the local Overlay TEP VLANs, Edge uplinks and BM subnets we created earlier into BGP.

-There are two ways to advertise networks into BGP, by `network` command to advertise specificly, or by `redistribute` command to inject subnets into BGP from a non-BGP protocol.
-In our case we use the `redistribute connected` command to inject the directly-connected routes into BGP.
+There are two ways to advertise networks into BGP, by `network` command to advertise specifically, or by `redistribute` command to inject subnets into BGP from a non-BGP protocol.
+In our case we use the `redistribute connected` command to inject the directly connected routes into BGP.

-There are two ways to advertise networks into BGP, by network command to advertise specificly, or by redistribute command to inject subnets into BGP from a non-BGP protocol.
-In our case we use the redistribute connected command to inject the directly-connected routes into BGP.
+There are two ways to advertise networks into BGP, by network command to advertise specifically, or by redistribute command to inject subnets into BGP from a non-BGP protocol.
+In our case we use the redistribute connected command to inject the directly connected routes into BGP.
-This command can be used also with filtering to avoid unwanted/unnecesary subnets get into BGP.
+This command can be used also with filtering to avoid unwanted/unnecessary subnets get into BGP.
 For more information and commands check out the [Route Filtering and Redistribution](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Routing/Route-Filtering-and-Redistribution/) page.

 {{< tabs "10u1rr0 ">}}